hazzard993/busted-tstl/README.md

 }
 ```

-And then start created your busted tests within _.ts_ files.
+and then start creating your busted tests within _.ts_ files.

 ```ts
 describe("mocks", () => {